ufabdyop/docker-chef-opencoral/README.md

 Data Bags
 ---
-This docker image is built using chef-solo and using encrypted data bags.
-See the README in the chef/secret directory for more info.
+This docker image is built using chef-solo with data bags.
+Edit the passwords data bag in chef/base/data_bags/passwords/opencoral.json before building (template file is included as opencoral.json.template).

 Starting Container
 ---